Northern pika: Behaviour

 Northern pikas are most active and mostly feed soon after dawn and as dusk approaches.
 They have a network of burrows and also use crevices in the rocks and subterranean runways.
 Each underground network of passages has numerous entrances and pathways join these with feeding areas on the surface.
 During their time above ground, their time is spent moving about, feeding, grooming or sitting in a stationary position, usually on some eminence.
 They mostly move around using short jumps but can also walk and run, and can combine these means of locomotion while agilely climbing over rocks or scaling cliffs.
 They can stand briefly on their hind legs while sparring or gathering food and can climb in an ungainly fashion in seedling conifers such as the Scots pine (Pinus sylvestris).

 The northern pika is herbivorous and eats a variety of plant material such as grasses, twigs, needles, stems and leaves.
-The food is gathered and then mostly carried back, using the mouth alone, to one of a number of eating points near an entrances to the burrow.
+The food is gathered and then mostly carried back, using the mouth alone, to one of a number of eating points near an entrance to the burrow.
 When feeding on stems and twigs, a sitting posture is adopted and gnawing starts low down and works upwards.
 If alarmed while feeding, the pika may dash to its hole, sometimes carrying the food item in its mouth, or remain stationary and alert till the danger passes.
 It also collects green parts of plants, allows them to dry, and stores them in caches.
 It has been found that the plants chosen are not those that are the most abundant but are selected species with high nutritive value.
 Evergreen tuft-forming plants are avoided.
 These "hay piles" are located in dry locations for consumption during the winter.
 Northern pikas do not hibernate and can tunnel under the snow to reach their caches and visit areas where there are twigs and other plant material still available.